A Man Needs a Woman

 A Man Needs a Woman is a 1968 album by James Carr.
 This would be the last of Carr's albums until his come-back album Take Me to the Limit in 1991.

 After Carr's death in 2001, Kent Records re-released the album with several bonus tracks in 2003.

+The tracks "The Dark End of the Street" and "You've Got My Mind Messed Up" were previously included on Carr's first album You Got My Mind Messed Up.